About Tom’s writing

 About Living With Fibromyalgia Patients: 79 Ways You Can Make Their Lives Better

-My wife of 44 years was diagnosed with fibromyalgia approximately fifteen years ago.
+My wife of 45 years was diagnosed with fibromyalgia more than fifteen years ago.
 I watched her change from one who lived a vibrant, physically energetic life – climbing trees and riding jet skis – to a much slower pain-filled existence.
 Prior to fibromyalgia’s onset she would explore parks and outdoor areas with her camera and come back with the beginnings of a work of art.
 Since then, I’ve found myself changing some of the things I do so that she can be more comfortable.